Note: This post may contain affiliate links! Check our disclaimer if you need more info!

 Orlando Public Library

 Disney Springs also offers free rides on the Friendship Boats.
-They are technically [complimentary] water taxis between the resorts but they’re also a free scenic ride.
-There are a few different routes that with varying stops so to pass the time be sure to ride them all!
+They are technically complimentary water taxis between the resorts but they’re also a free, scenic ride.
+There are a few different routes with varying stops, so ride them all to pass the time!

-Also, while not free, many of the restaurants have free live entertainment outside their buildings like music and even ladies walking on stilts!
+Also, while eating is not free, many of the restaurants have free, live entertainment outside their buildings like music and even ladies walking on stilts!

 Universal City Walk